kierdavis/tape-punch-controller/README.md

 ## Repository Layout

+(this is out of date, will update soon)

 - [`/schematic`][repo-schematic]: the electronic schematic diagram of the system
 - [`/lasercut`][repo-lasercut]: designs for laser cut parts
 - *more to come...*